 The exercise price of incentive stock options may not be less than 100% of the fair market value of Common Stock as of the date of grant (110% of the fair market value if the grant is to an employee who owns more than 10% of the total combined voting power of all classes of capital stock of the Company).
 The Code currently limits to \$100,000 the aggregate value of Common Stock that may be acquired in any one year pursuant to incentive stock options under the 1997 Plan or any other option plan adopted by the Company.
 Nonqualified options may be granted under the 1997 Plan at an exercise price of not less than 85% of the fair market value of the Common Stock on the date of grant.
 Nonqualified options may be granted without regard to any restriction on the amount of Common Stock that may be acquired pursuant to such options in any one year.
 Options may not be exercised more than ten years after the date of grant (five years after the date of grant if the grant is an incentive stock option to an employee who owns more than 10% of the total combined voting power of all classes of capital stock of the Company).
 Options granted under the 1997 Plan generally are nontransferable, but transfers may be permitted under certain circumstances in the discretion of the administrator.
 Shares subject to options that expire unexercised under the 1997 Plan will once again become available for future grant under the 1997 Plan.
 The number of options outstanding and the exercise price thereof are subject to adjustment in the case of certain transactions such as mergers, recapitalizations, stock splits or stock dividends.
-As of June 30, 1999, there were no exercises of stock options under the 1997 Plan, stock options to purchase an aggregate of 421,436 shares were outstanding under the 1997 Plan, at exercise prices ranging from \$7.00 to \$13.50 per share, and 428,564 shares remained available for grant.
-As of such date, stock options to purchase 180,218 shares of Common Stock were exercisable.
+As of June 30, 2000, stock options to purchase 8,000 shares were exercised under the 1997 Plan, stock options to purchase an aggregate of 761,311 shares were outstanding under the 1997 Plan at exercise prices ranging from \$6.56 to \$13.50 per share, and stock options to purchase 80,689 shares remained available for grant.
+As of such date, stock options to purchase 272,827 shares were exercisable.
 The 1997 Plan is effective for ten years, unless sooner terminated or suspended.

-During fiscal 1999, the Board of Directors of the Company granted options to purchase an aggregate of 113,500 shares of Common Stock available for issuance under the 1997 Plan to certain officers and employees of the Company.
+During fiscal 2000, the Board of Directors of the Company granted options to purchase an aggregate of 365,750 shares of Common Stock available for issuance under the 1997 Plan to certain officers and employees of the Company.
 These options are exercisable at a price equal to the fair market value of the Common Stock on the date of grant.
 The options generally will be subject to vesting and will become exercisable in equal installments over a period of four years from the first anniversary of the date of grant, subject to the optionee's continuing employment with the Company.